 Dome homes are a new choice for people when it comes to building a home.
-It’s simplicity and shape has drawn the attention to its whereabouts.
-It sort of a remnant of an igloo but made with modern materials.
+Its simplicity and shape draws attention to it and declares its safety and comfort.
+It is sort of reminiscent of an igloo, but made with modern materials.

 After doing some research, I’ve found that the sphere shape is the most energy efficient shape in nature.
-The shape helps to pull one third less heat from its surroundings saving 30% for bills on cooling and heating than a rectangular home.
+The shape helps to pull one third less heat from its surroundings saving 30% for cooling and heating bills over a rectangular home.

 The shape also offers the largest volume of interior space for the least amount of surface area.
-This translates to using one third less building materials and having more space than a rectangular home at the same size.
-So that would save a homeowner thirty percent less on electricity than a homeowner of a rectangular home.
+This translates to using one third less building materials and having more space than a rectangular home at the same size footprint.
+So that would save a homeowner thirty percent on electricity than a homeowner of a rectangular home.

 The shape alone helps by being cost and energy efficient.
 So if anyone wanted to make a dome home they should know that they’d be able to save money.
 But since a dome home is energy efficient what else can someone use to make a dome home energy efficient?

 Not every dome will be built with the same materials.
 Some people might choose certain materials because of living conditions or what they can afford.